WANdisco/wandisco-documentation/docs/quickstarts/preparation/dockerized-fusion-requirements.md

 ## Before you begin

-Choose one of the [quickstart guides](../installation/installation-quickstarts.md) before running through these instructions.
+Choose one of the [installation guides](../installation/installation-quickstarts.md) before running through these instructions.

 All Dockerized Fusion environments require a host machine that meet minimum specification, and each guide may vary in the minimum specification needed.